 Location and Access

 The Valley of the Queens is located just a few kilometers from the Valley of the Kings, on the west bank of the Nile near Luxor.
 Visitors can reach it by taxi, tour bus, or Nile cruise excursions.
-The site is typically part of a half-day itinerary that also includes Deir el-Medina and Medinet Habu.
+The site is typically part of a half-day itinerary that also includes Deir el-Medina and Medinet Habu Temple.

 Ticket Information and Opening Hours

-• Ticket Cost: General admission includes access to three tombs, but entry to Nefertari’s tomb requires a separate, high-cost ticket due to preservation efforts.
+Opening Hours: 6 AM to 5 PM daily.
+Ticket Cost: General admission includes access to three tombs, but entry to Nefertari’s tomb requires a separate, high-cost ticket due to preservation efforts.
+Tickets can be booked through licensed Egyptologists or part of a customized Luxury Egypt Tour.

 Tips for Visitors